Managing your company settings

 To mark specific IP addresses and subnets as whitelisted, fill in the IP addresses and subnets to whitelist and press Save Changes at the bottom of the page.
 IP ranges and subnets should be specified in CIDR (Classless Inter-Domain Routing) notation.
 For example, whitelisting

 63.45.134.* would be expressed in CIDR notation as

 For more information on CIDR notation see RFC 4632.

 Two-factor authentication adds an extra layer of identity verification upon login.
 By enabling two-factor authentication, Braze will require two methods of verification to log in to your Braze account: your password and your mobile phone.
 Braze uses Authy, a two-factor authentication service, to help secure your account.

 When your company enforces two-factor authentication, account users must set up two-factor authentication on their own account upon log in or else they will be locked out.
 Account users can also go to their account settings page to enable it.
 There is an option to change your mobile phone number in case an account user would like to authenticate using a different mobile phone number.
 In addition, if two-factor authentication is optional for your company under Security Settings, account users will have the option to disable two-factor authentication.
-If you have any trouble enabling/verifying with two-factor authentication, please contact your account administrator or open a support ticket.
+If you have any trouble enabling or verifying with two-factor authentication, contact your account administrator or open a support ticket.

 Under the Manage Users tab, there will be an additional column that indicates which account users have turned on two-factor authentication.